pandawithcat/flower_classifier/README.md

 - [ ] Dockerize both client and the server
 - [ ] Write one docker compose file
 - [ ] Run on kubernetes

+# Note

+I couldn't upload the trained model cuz it's too big(over 300mb).
+So i'll write down some descriptions on how to run this thing soon.

+-- Louis --